On the basis of scientific knowledge, we enable people to be responsible entrepreneurs in the context of new technologies and emerging needs.

 In our training program, we address and develop three components of entrepreneurial competence: knowledge, skills and attitudes - integrated into three competence pillars: Professional competence, social and personal competence.
 After completing the Entrepreneurship Module at KIT, the students:

-The Entrepreneurship module at KIT is designed as a 9 ECTS Master module program, which includes one compulsory lecture (3 ECTS) and two seminars (3 ECTS each).
+The Entrepreneurship module at KIT is designed as a 9 ECTS Master module program, which includes one compulsory lecture (3 ECTS) and either one seminar (6 ECTS) or two seminars (3 ECTS each).
 The seminars can be selected from our range, but we also accept a number of seminars from other chairs.
 For course accreditation and module configuration in the Master, please read the module manual of your faculty or contact your programme coordinator.